Part 2 of the 2020 Super Summit

 Dave Plank is a Senior Research Fellow at the University of Minnesota and Managing Principal, WRSS, Food & Nutrition Insights.
 With over 35 years of research experience, his publications and patents in the field of protein chemistry have culminated in new insights for measurement of protein quality for human nutrition without the use of animal testing.
 Additionally, his research and patents have focused in the fields of dietary fiber, fats and oils with focus on trans-fatty acid elimination, and acrylamide abatement.
 Previous positions include Senior Technical Manager, Medallion Labs, where he advised a diverse clientele on food testing and risk mitigation.

-Title and Presentation Description at the 2019 Protein Trends & Technologies Seminar
+2019 Protein Trends & Technologies Seminar

 Product Challenges in the Development of Protein and Keto-friendly Food Products